sampsyo/uwadvising/advising.md

 each one has for the other.
 Therefore, it is absolutely essential that you understand what you can expect from your advisor, and what he or she can expect from you.

-Above all, it is important to re-member that the biggest driving factor behind your success in graduate school is you.
+Above all, it is important to remember that the biggest driving factor behind your success in graduate school is you.
 It is your responsibility to take charge of your own career and its direction.
 Faculty members, and your advisor specifically, while supervising your progress, cannot help you advance without